phptuts/codingwithnoah/arduino-blockly/lesson-3-number-variables-servos/index.md

 ![Variable Block](/images/arduino-block/lesson-3/step14b.png)

-The variable is already using data type whole number.
-We want to send whole number to the server.
-Whole number means numbers without decimal points.
+The variable is already storing whole numbers.
+A whole number is a number that does not contain a decimal point in it.
+You will use this variable to save the angle that the servo will rotate.

 ![Variable Block](/images/arduino-block/lesson-3/number_variable_block.png)